5 Bedtime Books About Pigs For Kids

 The story begins with the story of Jack Jones.
 The name isn’t quite as realistic as you might expect from J.K.
 Rowling, but this is aimed at a kid’s book.
 It is illustrated that it should be read to younger children rather than leaving them to read it themselves.
 The themes within it can touch on quite dark and moody at times.
 As you might expect from J.K.
 Rowling, she handles the themes of marital breakup, mixed families, anger, and jealousy expertly.

-The author does an expert job of building this sense of connection to an inanimate object.
-So Jack’s parents split up, and Jack moves to a new school.
+The author does an expert job of building this connection to an inanimate object.
+So, Jack’s parents split up, and Jack moved to a new school.
 His mum meets someone new and starts dating and eventually marrying the guy, Brendan.
 Brendan has a daughter called Holly.

 Holly becomes a teenager and a moody one at that.
-Without listing, it’s hard to say what’s happening in this story.
+Without listing, it’s hard to say what’s happening in this story without listing.
 If you’re looking for the Harry Potter-style narrative, it’s not there.
-It’s a classic time running-out story; writing about magic is unparalleled.
+It’s a classic time-running story; writing about magic is unparalleled.
 The paperback quality is not good enough, but the hardcover is impressive.

 The Christmas Pig